qaptivator/plainimg2/README.md

 ![plainIMG_open_comparison](examples/plainIMG_open_comparison.gif)

-2. the image window is pinned on top of every other window by default (no need to install PowerToys or other software!):
+2. the image window is pinned on top of every other window by default (no need to install PowerToys or other software!)
 3. lightweight (the executable is under 3MB!)
+4. you can drag the window around using the actual window (the client area) instead of just the title bar!

 # usage